 - formal languages and its interrelation with XML processing

-A list of venues that have recently accepted/published our papers includes International Colloquium on Automata, Languages and Programming, Journal of Symbolic Computation, Theoretical Computer Science, Theory and Practice of Logic Programming, Mathematical Structures in Computer Science, International Colloquium on Theoretical Aspects of Computing, Symposium on Functional and Logic Programming, Satisfiability Conference, Symposium on Combinatorial Pattern Matching, International Symposium on Symbolic Computation in Software Science, Conference on Machines, Computation and Universality, International Conference on Language and Automata Theory and Applications, Information Processing Letters, Physica A., International Workshop on Asynchronous Cellular Automata and Asynchronous Discrete Models.
+A list of venues that have recently accepted/published our papers includes International Colloquium on Automata, Languages and Programming, Journal of Symbolic Computation, Information and Computation, Theoretical Computer Science, Theory and Practice of Logic Programming, Mathematical Structures in Computer Science, International Colloquium on Theoretical Aspects of Computing, Symposium on Functional and Logic Programming, Satisfiability Conference, Symposium on Combinatorial Pattern Matching, International Symposium on Symbolic Computation in Software Science, Conference on Machines, Computation and Universality, International Conference on Language and Automata Theory and Applications, Information Processing Letters, Physica A., International Workshop on Asynchronous Cellular Automata and Asynchronous Discrete Models.